DMacMakes/dmacdocs/content/en/torrens/cao107/assessments/index.md

 <i>If you don't know how to delete the cache files, watch week 3's class recording.</i>
 {{< /alert >}}

+### Lab 3

+Implement the peaceful version of threaded cinema.
+Use what you learned from chapter 3 and the week 4 lecture.

 <!--
 Xs and Os, noughts and crosses assessment 4.